VI) Judicial

 c) Appointment

-i) The Chief Justice is appointed from the members of Judicial Council by the Student Government President with the approval of two-thirds of the Senate.
+i) The Chief Justice shall be appointed from among the members of the Judicial Council by the Student Government President, with the approval of two-thirds of the Senate.

 2) Justices

-i) Each Justice shall have only one vote on any question brought before the Council.
+i) Each Justice shall have one vote on any question brought before the Council.

-ii) No member of the Judicial Council shall hold any other office within Student Government.
+ii) No member of the Judicial Council may hold any other office within Student Government.

-i) The Judicial Council of the Student Association shall consist of seven Justices, one of whom is the Chief Justice.
+i) The Judicial Council of the Student Association shall consist of seven Justices, one of whom shall serve as Chief Justice.

-ii) Justices shall be elected in spring term by a majority vote of the Senate for one term beginning the second Monday after Spring final exams.
+ii) Justices shall be elected during the Spring term by a majority vote of the Senate, for a term beginning the second Monday after the conclusion of Spring final exams.

-iii) Vacancies shall be filled by a majority vote of the Senate for the unexpired term.
-This vote takes place during internal elections as described in the operating rules.
+iii) Vacancies shall be filled by a majority vote of the Senate for the remainder of the unexpired term.
+This vote shall take place during internal elections as described in the operating rules.

-iv) A Justice shall be removed for negligence of duties through a two-thirds vote of the Senate.
+iv) A Justice may be removed for negligence of duties through a two-thirds vote of the Senate.